dart-lang/site-www/src/language/class-modifiers-for-apis.md

 we still don't know what the best practices will be.
 Every language's ecosystem is different and has different needs.

-Fortunately, you don't need to figure it all out at once.
+Fortunately, you don't need to figure it out all at once.
-We chose the defaults deliberately so that if you do nothing, your classes mostly have the same affordances they had before 3.0.
+We chose the defaults deliberately so that even if you do nothing, your classes mostly have the same affordances they had before 3.0.
-If you just want to keep your API the way it was, put `mixin` on the classes that support that and you're done.
+If you just want to keep your API the way it was, put `mixin` on the classes that already supported that, and you're done.

 Over time, as you get a sense of where you want finer control, you can consider applying some of the other modifiers: